Realizing Children’s Rights in Turkey

 Turkey is a country straddling eastern Europe and western Asia.
 The country is bounded on the north by the Black Sea, on the east by Azerbaijan and Iran, on the southeast by Iraq and Syria, and on the southwest and west by the Mediterranean Sea and the Aegean Sea.
 Its population, currently at approximately 83.5 million, is continuously increasing at a fast pace.
 The young population, between the ages of 0 to 24, accounts for 39.45 percent of the total population in Turkey.

 Formed after the Turkish Independence War, Turkey adopted a parliamentary democracy system with a free market economy.
 It has been prominent as a center of commerce for an extended period because of its land connecting the three continents and seas surrounding it.
 However, not all of the population can benefit from such a dynamic economy.
-Still today, poverty and the problems it causes pose a significant threat for segments of the population.
-Turkey faces problems such as rapid migration and urbanization, unemployment, domestic violence and lack the implementation of some legal frameworks.
+Still today, poverty and the problems it causes pose a significant threat to segments of the population.
+Turkey faces problems such as rapid migration and urbanization, unemployment, domestic violence, and a lack of the implementation of some legal frameworks.

 Children represent a relatively average percentage of the Turkish population, with 23.4 percent of the population between the ages of 0 and 14 in 2018.
 The population percentage of children in Turkey has significantly decreased mainly indicating a decrease in the rate of births.